-The current version of ExRetriever is able to use different lexical databases through the MCR of MEANING [4] and different corpora (SemCor, BNC, the Web, etc.) through a common API.
+The current version of ExRetriever is able to use different lexical databases through the MCR of MEANING (Atserias et al., 2004) and different corpora (SemCor, BNC, the Web, etc.) through a common API.

 In order to easily implement different query construction strategies, ExRetriever has been powered with a declarative language.
 This language allows the manual definition of complex query construction strategies and it is briefly described in the fowolling section.